Keepnet – AI-powered human risk management platform logo

 This is where behavioral science can help.
 By understanding how people make decisions, security teams can create strategies that encourage safer habits and reduce human risk.

-In this blog, we’ll explore the best behavioral science models that can help build strong Security Behavior and Culture Programs (SBCPs) and create a security-first mindset.
+In this blog, we explore the most effective behavioral science models that help build strong Security Behavior and Culture Programs (SBCPs) and reduce human cyber risk in 2026.

 1. Behavioral Models for Security Awareness and Habit Formation